DennisDosso/creditToRDF/README.md

 * standard.deviation.ratio: the number with which we produce a standard deviation of the normal distribution.
 The higher this number, the more concentrated will be the normal distribution around the mean.
-I usually go with 6.
+I usually go with 18 (in my experiment I then started trying 12 and 6).

 ##### paths.properties